okloukpo/Magento-2-Menu-Manager/README.md

 ```

 ## Manual installation
-You can also install Menu Manager for Magento manually:
+You can also install Menu Manager for Magento manually.

-* Step 1
 From the root of your Magento 2 installation, create a directory named <strong>app/code/Naxero/MenuManager</strong>

-* Step 2
 Upload the repository files into the folder created, and make sure the file and folder permissions are configured properly.

 ## Enable the integration